OgataiKhan/db-first/README.md

 ### Year

-SMALLINT is sufficient for the year of manufacture.
-The field can be NULL in case the year is unknown, but in the vast majority of cases it should be specified.
+YEAR is most appropriate for the year of manufacture.
+The field can be NULL at first.

 ### Color